How does building business credit work when I use Brex?

 Brex reports the previous month’s payment history at the beginning of the next month and it’s up to the discretion of the credit agency to determine how quickly that information will reflect on your credit report and how that information would affect any credit scores they create.

-If your automatic payment fails, Brex will notify the account admins.
+If your automatic payment fails, Brex will notify the account or card admins.
 You’ll need to manually make a payment to cover your full balance.
 You can find more information by reading How do I make a payment to Brex?.

 Late or missed payments can result in zeroed credit limits.
 We will report to Experian, Equifax, and Dun & Bradstreet on delinquent payments every 30 days.